BuilderIO/micro-agent/README.md

 ### Integration with Figma

-Micro Agent can also integrate with [Visual Copilot](https://www.builder.io/c/docs/visual-copilot) to connect directly with Figma to ensure the highest fidelity possible deisgn to code.
+Micro Agent can also integrate with [Visual Copilot](https://www.builder.io/c/docs/visual-copilot) to connect directly with Figma to ensure the highest fidelity possible deisgn to code, including fully reusing the exact components and design tokens from your codebase.

 Visual Copilot connects directly to Figma to assist with pixel perfect conversion, exact design component mapping, and precise reusage of your components in the generated output.